 The Office of Institutional Diversity, Equity, and Inclusion, which includes The Davis Center and the Office of Special Academic Programs, as well as other programs and initiatives, welcomes the opportunity to partner with students, staff, faculty, academic units, committees, groups, and others to co-sponsor events and programs and to support initiatives that benefit individuals, the Williams community, and the wider community.

-Please complete this form to be considered for assistance.
+Please complete this form to be considered for financial support.

 The Office of Institutional Diversity and Equity offers TIDE grants through a competitive process.
 The purpose of the grant is to help facilitate the infusion of inclusion, diversity, and equity into all aspects of our campus by leveraging the creativity and passion of the members of our community.
 All members of the community are eligible and encouraged to apply.
 Collaboration between and among faculty, students, and staff is strongly encouraged, as are projects designed to have a positive impact on multiple stakeholder groups on campus and in the surrounding community.
 Requests for proposals will be issued one or two times a year.